dipy/dipy/doc/installation.rst

 Memory issues
 -------------
 DIPY can process large diffusion datasets.
-For this reason, we recommend using a 64bit operating system that can allocate larger memory chunks than 32bit operating systems.
+For this reason we recommend using a 64bit operating system which can allocate larger memory chunks than 32bit operating systems.
 If you don't have a 64bit computer that is okay DIPY works with 32bit too.

 .. _python-versions: